-- should be applied.
+- amount it believes should be applied to the property.
 Clark v.
 State Bd. of Tax Comm'rs, 694 N.E.2d 1230, 1241 (Ind.
 Tax Ct.
 1998).
-While Petitioner identified some items that might be the cause of external obsolescence, he failed to quantify the amount of such obsolescence. - e.
-Petitioner contends there are numerous errors on the PRC regarding the characteristics of the property.
-However, he did not show how any changes to those characteristics would affect the market value-in-use of the property.
-Simply contesting methodology is insufficient to make a prima facie case for an error in the assessment.
+Petitioner identified some issues that might be the cause of obsolescence, but failed to quantify any amount. - e.
+Petitioner contends there are numerous errors on the PRC, specifically ones regarding the characteristics of the property.
+However, Petitioner did not show how any changes to those characteristics would affect the market value-in-use of the property.
+Simply contesting the methodology is insufficient to make a prima facie case of an error in the assessment.
 Eckerling v.
 Wayne Co.
 Ass'r, 841 N.E.2d at 674, 677 (Ind.
 Tax Ct.
 2006).
 To successfully make a case, Petitioner needed to show the assessment does not accurately reflect the subject property's market value-in-use.
 Id.
 See also P/A Builders 7 Developers, LLC v.
 Jennings Co.
-Ass'r, 842 N.E.2d 899 900 (Ind.
+Ass'r, 842 N.E.2d 899, 900 (Ind.
 Tax Ct.
-2006) (explaining that the focus is not on the methodology used by the assessor but instead on determining what the correct value actually is). - f.
-Petitioner contends the appeal process has been going on for five years.
-Pursuant to Ind.
-Code § 6-1.1-15-1(o), Petitioner had the right to appeal directly to the Board if his petition was not heard by the PTABOA within 180 days as required by Ind.
-Code § 6-1.1-15-1(k).
-Therefore, the alleged lengthy appeal process was due, in part, to Petitioner's own inaction. - g.
+2006) (explaining that the focus is not on the methodology used by the assessor but instead on determining what the correct value actually is.) - f.
 Petitioner failed to make a prima facie case for changing the assessment.
 Where a petitioner has not supported its claim with probative evidence, the respondent's duty to support the assessment with substantial evidence is not triggered.
 Lacy Diversified Indus. v.
 Dep't of Local Gov't Fin., 799 N.E.2d 1215, 1221-1222 (Ind.
 Tax Ct.
 2003).